SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 ## intro

-### As American historian Robert Roswell Palmer concludes in his chapter on the first world war, \"the war was indeed a victory for democracy.\"
+### As American historian Robert Roswell Palmer concludes in his chapter on the first world war, \"the war was indeed a victory for democracy\" (Palmer 696).

 ## thesis